banos/xxtmp-testmvc/examples/firebase-angular/readme.md

 ## Implementation

 Firebase provides a realtime persistence layer for JSON data.
-In this example, we combine Firebase with AngularJS to create a collaborative TODO app where the TODO items are persisted and updated in realtime.
+In this example, we combine Firebase with AngularJS to create a collaborative TOBUY app where the TOBUY items are persisted and updated in realtime.

-There is very little difference between this app and the vanilla AngularJS TODO app in how AngularJS is used.
-The only significant difference is the use of [AngularFire](http://github.com/firebase/angularFire), which provides an AngularJS service for persisting and updating TODO items in realtime.
+There is very little difference between this app and the vanilla AngularJS TOBUY app in how AngularJS is used.
+The only significant difference is the use of [AngularFire](http://github.com/firebase/angularFire), which provides an AngularJS service for persisting and updating TOBUY items in realtime.